BloomTech-Labs/CS9-RightNow/ReadMe.md

     });
 ```

 Firebase functions allow us to chain multiple filters together.
-For instance, we can search for all unbooked appointments for a specific specific industry, such as haircuts:
+For instance, we can search for all unbooked appointments for a specific specific service, such as haircuts:

 ```
 firebase.database().ref("appointments").orderByChild("booked").equalTo("no").orderByChild("service").equalTo("haircuts");